 - One of the example characters in GURPS Fourth Edition core book is the military robot turned Buddhist monk precisely for this reason.

-- A partial example from Dungeons & Dragons: in the Eberron setting, the warforged are an entire race of sentient robot-like golems created to wage that world's equivalent of WW 1.
+- A partial example from Dungeons & Dragons: in the Eberron setting, the warforged are an entire race of sentient robot-like golems created to wage that world's equivalent of WW1.
 After the war was over, they were legally freed (instead of rebelling against their creators), and left to their own devices.
 One of the major themes of the race is a search for identity, and this trope is one of the ways they are often played.
+Of course, when they have a reason to fight or form an army, watch out.

 - Promethean: The Created features the Unfleshed as a possible Lineage, made up of machines with some level of intelligence given life by the Divine Fire.
 One of them is Tachanka, an armed combat drone that looks like a fifteen-year-old boy.
 He really doesn't want to hurt anyone, but when you've got Disquiet and a built-in assault rifle, well...